-- Can A Baby Be Allergic to Breastmilk? – Sensitivities, Allergies, Galactomsemia, and Lactose Intolerance
+- Can A Baby Be Allergic to Human Milk? – Sensitivities, Allergies, Galactosemia, and Lactose Intolerance

-Lactation professionals often hear from their clients that their breastfed babies have been diagnosed as lactose intolerance.
-This lack of understanding regarding types of lactose intolerance and potential issues with breastfeeding involving the newborn gut often lead to a cessation of breastfeeding.
-This session will cover the three main types of lactose intolerance as well as galactosemia.
-Maternal gut damage and protein sensitivity and how that can impact the breastfed baby will also be addressed.
+Lactation professionals often hear from their clients that their human milk fed babies have been diagnosed as lactose intolerance.
+This lack of understanding regarding types of lactose intolerance and potential issues with human milk involving the newborn gut often lead to a cessation of breast/chestfeeding.
+This session will cover the three main types of lactose intolerance, as well as galactosemia.
+Maternal gut damage and protein sensitivity and how that can impact the breast/chestfed baby will also be addressed.
 Attendees will also learn about the most common foods that cause food sensitivity and allergy and what referrals are best made with these issues.

 - Identify three main types of lactose intolerance.